- GENERAL WELCOME AND BACKGROUND

 Everybody has the right to appeal at any stage in the procedure if they feel they have been unfairly treated.
 He or she should first appeal, in writing, to an alternative Director, within three working days.
-An appeal hearing will be arranged as soon as possible with the senior manager in the presence of a witness.
+An appeal hearing will be arranged as soon as possible with the Director in the presence of a witness.
 The appeal decision will be recorded in writing and will be final.
 In cases of dismissal, details of the appeal should be sent to the Director.
 Any dismissed employee ultimately has recourse to a Director for final consideration of the circumstances.

 - Removal of Warning